vijay-red/leechcode/README.md

 2. From the root directory of the project, do `docker-compose build`
 3. `docker-compose up`
 4. The server will be up and running on port 8080.
-5. If you wanna check test the rest end points in style, install rest-client plugin for VS code, and open `route.rest` file.
+5. If you wanna check test the rest end points in style, install rest-client plugin for VS code, and open `**.rest` files in server -> documentation.

 Team Members